slomek/go3mports/README.md

 )
 ```

-I prefer to have more granularity, so that the _rest_ is sepated into 3rd party dependencies and something that I (or the organization that the repo belongs to) created:
+I prefer to have more granularity, so that the _rest_ is separated into 3rd party dependencies and something that I (or the organization that the repo belongs to) created:

 ```
 import (